In this post, I’ll provide some quick tips for maximising the quality of your webcam videos.

 Camera Height

 Try to set up your webcam so that it is at eye level.
 This is the most flattering angle.
-If the camera is too high it makes you look small in the frame.
-And if it’s too low it can be a bit unflattering.
+If the camera is too high, it makes you look small in the frame, and if it’s too low, it can be a bit unflattering.

 Eyeline